pahen/madge/README.md

 ## What's the "Error: write EPIPE" when exporting graph to image?

 Ensure you have Graphviz installed.
 And if you're running Windows graphviz is not setting PATH variable during install.
-You should add folder of gvpr.exe (typically %Graphviz_folder%/bin) to PATH variable.
+You should add the folder of gvpr.exe (typically %Graphviz_folder%/bin) to PATH variable.

 ## The image produced by madge is very hard to read, what's wrong?